ViniNovack/Jogo---TDE/README.md

-# ⚔️ The Last Stand
+# ⚔️ ROM: Retired Old Man

 A 2D game where an **ancient warrior comes out of retirement** to face a monster threatening his village — because some battles can't be left to others.